yahoo/elide-doc/pages/guide/v5/04-analytics.md

    `bash tar -czvf models.tar.gz models/`

-1. Generate an RSA Public and Private Key Pair
+1. Generate an RSA Public and Private Key Pair.

-1. Create an RSA signature using the content of the TAR file and the RSA Private key
+1. Create an RSA signature using the content of the TAR file and the RSA Private key.

-1. Add the public key to the Java Keystore
+1. Add the public key to the Java Keystore.

-1. Use the DynamicConfigVerifier to validate the RSA signature using the Public Key
+1. Use the DynamicConfigVerifier to validate the RSA signature using the Public Key.

 ```
 a) java -cp elide-*-example.jar com.yahoo.elide.contrib.dynamicconfighelpers.verify.DynamicConfigVerifier --tarFile <Path of model config tar file> --signatureFile <Path of Signature file> --publicKeyName <Name of the public key in keystore>